 John has devoted many hundreds of hours to the firm's pro bono efforts.
 He has represented charitable organizations (e.g., the Urban League of Greater Atlanta, the Atlanta History Center, and Compassion House) and persons of low income in proceedings across Georgia in matters ranging from federal civil rights to DUI defense.

 John is also involved in the bar and the community.
 He is the 2019-2020 President of the Atlanta Chapter of the Federal Bar Association, past co-chair of the Litigation Section of the State Bar of Georgia's Younger Lawyers Division, and a graduate of the Anti-Defamation League’s Glass Leadership Program.

 Clients have described John as an “effective, ethical, and highly professional civil litigator” with “excellent legal and professional judgment,” and an “outstanding advocate” who “cares deeply about his clients.”
 In 2020, clients named John as a "BTI Client Service All-Star" in recognition of his client service excellence.
 John has been selected by his peers to act as a private mediator, and he has also served as a court-appointed special master in both federal and state court.
 John was honored for making significant career achievements and demonstrating social responsibility in 2019 with Atlanta Business Chronicle's “40 Under Forty” Award.
 He was recognized in 2021 by The Best Lawyers in America® for Commercial Litigation and Intellectual Property Litigation.
+John was named a "Legal Eagle" in 2021 by Franchise Times.
 In 2015, the Fulton County Daily Report named John as an attorney “On the Rise.”
 As a notable up-and-coming litigation attorney in the U.S., John was named to Benchmark Litigation’s "40 & Under Hot List" in 2018.
 He was recognized as a Georgia “Rising Star” in 2020 and the seven years immediately preceding by Super Lawyers magazine.
 John was recognized as a 2016 "Legal Elite" by Georgia Trend for Business Law.
 He was named the exclusive winner of the 2017 Client Choice Award for the state of Georgia in the area of Litigation and is AV® rated by Martindale-Hubbell.*